About the Program

 Throughout this program you will develop the following skills:

-- case management
+- Intake and referrals, assessments, and case management

-- planning and evaluating programs
+- Creating, implementing and evaluating community-based programs and projects

 Your Career